 Deloitte reviewed SunWater's proposed and identified alternative cost allocation bases (CABs).
-On the basis of this analysis, the Authority concludes that no alternative CAB is superior to DLC and that the introduction of any alternative would likely be costly and complex.
+On the basis of this analysis, the Authority concluded that no alternative CAB is superior to DLC and that the introduction of any alternative would likely be costly and complex.

-On this basis, the Authority has therefore accepted SunWater's proposed DLC methodology with two exceptions recommended by Deloitte:
+On this basis, in the Draft Report the Authority accepted SunWater's proposed DLC methodology with two exceptions recommended by Deloitte:

-(a) the overhead component of Infrastructure Management (Regions) should be allocated directly to the service contracts serviced by each relevant resource centre (South, Central, North and Far North), on the basis of DLC from each respective resource centre (that is, targeted DLC); and functions.
+- (a) the overhead component of Infrastructure Management (Regions) should be allocated directly to the service contracts serviced by each relevant resource centre (South, Central, North and Far North), on the basis of DLC from each respective resource centre (that is, targeted DLC); and - (b) the overhead component of the Infrastructure Development unit should be allocated (on the basis of DLC) to service contracts receiving services from that unit (that is, targeted DLC).